 When it comes to protecting your business, never skimp on your insurance policies.
 All it takes is one bad lawsuit for your company to be wiped out and left struggling to get back to where it was before.
 No matter how hard you try, sometimes a lawsuit can be unavoidable.
 Accidents happen, and never assume that customers won’t sue your company if they have a fall in your retail store or accidentally hurt themselves on a product that they purchased from you.
 If you’re hiring employees, make sure that you have employees liability insurance, too – accidents in the workplace or illnesses that occur as a result of work can prove very costly for you.
 If you’re a contractor who works in your customers’ homes, it’s even more important to be covered by insurance for independent contractors for any accidental damage that you might cause.

 Your employees are the backbone of your company and as your brand begins to grow, it’s likely going to become apparent that you simply won’t be able to meet your goals and objectives without them.
 Because of this, it’s a wise idea to never be cheap when it comes to paying your employees, providing them with benefits, and motivating them to work well.
 Statistics from several studies, surveys, focus groups and observations show that employees who feel that they are valued and invested in at work are more likely to be satisfied in their jobs, leading to higher levels of productivity and loyalty – both of which you need in abundance if you want your business to be propelled towards success.
+Plus if your employees are happy that means they are going to treat your customers well, and we all know how important customer satisfaction is when running a business!

 Although there are many ways to save money when it comes to marketing your brand, being too frugal in this aspect could mean that you’re not reaching as wide of an audience as you could be.
 As a result, your business could be getting fewer customers than it should and growth could prove to be slow.
 Of all the business processes and strategies, marketing is one that will directly lead to your company gaining a larger reach and a bigger, better reputation for itself.
 Whilst it’s great to take advantage of all the free and inexpensive marketing channels available to you, invest in some costlier methods too – chances are it’ll pay off handsomely.